coinvent/coinvent/architecture.md

  - `|->` Part of a mapping, e.g. `zero |-> 0`
  - `%predicate(value)%` An annotation on a sentence.
  - `%%` Starts a comment
+ - `%implied` Marks a proof obligation (i.e. a statement which is required to be true, but has not been proved)

 #### DOL: Extra Conventions and Language Terms
 There are some features Coinvent needs which DOL does not yet provide (see the project's [GitHub issue tracker](https://github.com/coinvent/coinvent/issues?labels=DOL+%2F+file-formats)).
 Where possible, we fit these within the current DOL specification by specifying non-standard annotations.